Campus of Elon University

 The Elon University campus is a 636 acre campus in Elon, North Carolina, United States.
 The campus is located mostly along East Haggard Avenue between Manning Avenue and North Oak Avenue, and North Williamson Avenue between the railroad tracks and University Drive.
 Other minor streets travel through and into campus.
 The campus is about three miles (5 km) from Interstate 40/85 and abuts the city of Burlington.

 Academic buildings

 Alamance Building

+Alamance building sits south of Fonville Fountain and faces Scott Plaza.

 Alamance Building was opened in the Fall of 1925, named for the citizens of Alamance County.
 It is the center of the historic central quad, facing Scott Plaza and Fonville Fountain.
 Houses Registrar, Bursar, and Provost office on the first floor and classrooms on the second and third floors.
 It is also home for several departments: Academic Affairs, Business, Finance and Technology, English, Human Services Study, Institutional Research and Student Life.

 Carlton Building

 The Carlton Building was opened in 1925 and named for the Carlton family of trustees.
 This building is another part of the historic central quad.
 It is home to the Department of World Languages and Cultures, the "El Centro" Spanish Language Center, computer labs, classrooms, and faculty offices.